demo-repositories/schwab-poc/next/README.md

 shadcn/ui and the custom built components for this site leverage [Tailwind CSS](https://tailwindcss.com/) for styling.

+### unpic-img

+[unpic-img](https://unpic.pics/img/learn/) is currenly used for loading imaged performantly across the site

 ### gsap

-GSAP was mentioned as a liked package by the Schwab team.
+[GSAP](https://gsap.com/docs/v3/) was mentioned as a liked package by the Schwab team.
 At the time of writing (Nov 12, 2023) GSAP is only used subtly in Button.tsx.

 ## Project structure